Kitsap Memorial State Park

 Lovebirds, take heed!
 Kitsap Memorial State Park on Hood Canal is a popular spot for Washington couples heading to the altar.

-The park's quaint Log Hall Area hosts all types of weddings and events year round.
+The park's quaint Heritage Hall Area hosts all types of weddings and events year round.
 The venue is often festooned with colors, themes and provides a top-notch beachhead ceremony site.
 The park's four cabins can be rented as lodging for out-of-town guests and for on-site wedding preparation.
 Camping and RV sites also are available.

 Whether you're planning your big day or looking for a simple day at the beach, this park could be your match.

 Kitsap Memorial State Park is a 62-acre camping park with 1,797 feet of saltwater shoreline.
-Wedding day-use facilities are currently not available for reservations.

 Automated pay station: This park is equipped with an automated pay station for visitors to purchase a one-day or annual Discover Pass.
+Station is located in the day-use area.

 Use our interactive ADA recreation map to search for other state parks with ADA amenities and facilities.